pradeep10kumar/Accelerometer-data_analysis/README.md

 ## Note

 This script provides a comprehensive set of features for accelerometer data analysis.
 Users can further customize or extend the script based on their specific requirements.

+## For Processing the data

+This Python script is designed to process accelerometer data and extract features for activity prediction.
+It imports standard Python packages such as os, pandas, numpy, and multiprocessing, as well as user-defined modules Clean and Feature_generation.

+## Usage

+1. **Importing Packages**: The script imports the following standard Python packages:
+    - `os`: Provides a portable way of using operating system-dependent functionality.
+    - `pandas`: Offers data structures and operations for manipulating numerical tables and time series.
+    - `numpy`: Provides support for multi-dimensional arrays and matrices, along with mathematical functions.
+    - `multiprocessing`: Offers support for concurrent execution of processes using subprocesses.

+2. **Importing User-Defined Modules**: The script imports the following user-defined modules:
+    - `Clean`: Contains functions to clean and preprocess the accelerometer data.
+    - `Feature_generation`: Contains functions to extract features from the accelerometer data.

+3. **Parameters**: The script defines parameters such as `epochtime`, `sampling_frequency`, and `no_timestamp` to control the processing of accelerometer data.

+4. **Class Definition**: The `DataProcessor` class contains static methods to perform data processing tasks:
+    - `remove_unused_data`: Removes unused data from the accelerometer dataset.
+    - `extract_features_from_interval`: Extracts features from intervals of accelerometer data.
+    - `process_file`: Processes individual files containing accelerometer data.

+5. **Main Function**: The `main` function serves as the entry point of the script.
+It defines paths for input and output data, retrieves a list of files to process, and processes each file using the `DataProcessor` class.

+6. **Execution**: To use the script, simply execute the `main` function.
+Ensure that the necessary input data files are present in the specified directory.

+## Note

+This script is designed for processing accelerometer data and extracting features for activity prediction.
+Users can modify the script as needed to accommodate different data sources or processing requirements.